rittermod/FS25_AdjustAnimalFood/README.md

 **Beta Software:** Please back up your savegames before use.
 The mod is fully functional but still in beta testing.

+**At the moment, you cannot add/remove food groups, change name of food groups etc. Only change the weights and what fillTypes are in the groups.**

 Documentation, source code and issue tracker at https://github.com/rittermod/FS25_AdjustAnimalFood

 ## Features